shadykdc/SampleProblems/README.md

 For example: [2,0,9] => [2,1,0] or [9,9] => [1,0,0]

 ### biggestBlock.cpp
 Find the size of the largest connected network in a M x N matrix.
-(Diagonal squares are considered connected).

 ### binSearchRotatedArray.cpp
 Use binary search to find an integer in a circular sorted list of integers where the start of the list is unknown.